mphasize/sails-ember-blueprints/README.md

 The blueprints in this repository should provide a starting point for a Sails backend that works with an Ember frontend app.
 However, there are a lot of things missing that would be needed for a full blown app (like authentication and access control) but these things don't really fit into the blueprints.

-# Sails Ember Starter Kit
+# Sane Stack

-@artificialio used these blueprints to create the first version of their Vagrant-based [Sails Ember Starter Kit](https://artificialio.github.io/sane/).
+@artificialio used these blueprints to create the first version of their Docker-based [Sane Stack](http://sanestack.com/).
 Cool!